|

 When

-they had no doubt as to the origin of a prominent standing
+they had no doubt as to its origin.

 literally meaning Giant Stone.